top of page

 What is Making Tax Digital for Income Tax?

-Making Tax Digital is a government initiative aimed at modernizing the tax system by requiring digital record-keeping and online submission of tax returns.
+Making Tax Digital is a government initiative aimed at modernizing the tax system.
+It requires digital record-keeping and online submission of tax returns.
 For Income Tax, phase one targets self-employed people and landlords with gross income above £50,000.
 From April 2026, these taxpayers must keep digital records and submit their tax information through compatible software.

 Who Needs to Follow the New Rules?